 To be fair, Bab Mansour could put a bit more efforts to impress.
 No doubts, the design and architectural details of the gate are impressive.
 However, it would greatly benefit from some cleaning.
 The elements did their share of damage over the centuries and added somewhat unkept touch to Bob Mansour’s appearance.

 Agdal Basin is an enormous artificial stone-lined lake.
 Its purpose was to supply water to the palace and the city.
 Apparently, the women of the harem were sailing there too.
 Back in the day, the lake was fed by a complex aqueduct system about 25 km long.
-Nowadays, the water is stagnant, but it is still a popular place among locals to spend a few hours during a weekend or after dark during the week.
+Nowadays, the water is stagnant.
+Nevertheless, it is still a popular place among locals to spend a few hours during a weekend or after dark during the week.

 Ode to the Stables